Join me!

 We can use these herbs in several ways to help deliver the one-two punch that will keep pesky bugs away so we can enjoy evenings outside.

-Another tool for your mosquito-repelling tool belt is to toss a few branches of herbs (fresh or dried) into the fire.
-Thankfully, what smells heavenly to you, will send bugs packing.
+A tool for your mosquito-repelling tool belt is to toss a few branches of herbs (fresh or dried) into the fire.
+Thankfully, what smells heavenly to you will send bugs packing.
 Let’s dive a little deeper into each herb to find out why.

 Lavender